weaviate/weaviate-io/developers/weaviate/model-providers/google/generative.md

 Weaviate's integration with [Google AI Studio](https://ai.google.dev/?utm_source=weaviate&utm_medium=referral&utm_campaign=partnerships&utm_content=) and [Google Vertex AI](https://cloud.google.com/vertex-ai) APIs allows you to access their models' capabilities directly from Weaviate.

-[Configure a Weaviate collection](#configure-collection) to use an Google AI generative AI model, and Weaviate will perform retrieval augmented generation (RAG) using the specified model and your Google AI API key.
+[Configure a Weaviate collection](#configure-collection) to use a Google AI generative AI model, and Weaviate will perform retrieval augmented generation (RAG) using the specified model and your Google AI API key.

 More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the Google AI generative model to generate outputs.